 Queen Elizabeth II dies aged 96

-London (AFP) – Queen Elizabeth II, the longest-serving monarch in British history and an icon instantly recognisable to billions of people around the world, died on Thursday.
-She was 96.
+President Emmanuel Macron on Thursday hailed Queen Elizabeth II as "a friend of France... who marked her country and her century as never before", following the announcement of her death.

-Buckingham Palace announced her death in a short statement, triggering 10 days of national mourning and an outpouring of tributes to her long life and record-breaking reign.
+Macron's statement follows the announcement by Buckingham Palace earlier that the Queen had died, triggering 10 days of national mourning and an outpouring of tributes to her long life and record-breaking reign.

+Her Majesty Queen Elizabeth II embodied the British nation’s continuity and unity for over 70 years.
+I remember her as a friend of France, a kind-hearted queen who has left a lasting impression on her country and her century.— Emmanuel Macron (@EmmanuelMacron) September 8, 2022

 "The Queen died peacefully at Balmoral this afternoon," Buckingham Palace said in a statement at 6:30 pm (1730 GMT).